goharbor/website/docs/administration/robot-accounts/_index.md

 This page lists all available system robot accounts for your Harbor instance.
 The table lists the following information for each system robot account,

 * The name of a system account.
 This is derived from robot account prefix configured for your Harbor instance and the name assigned to the account when it was created.
-A robot account name follows thee format `<prefix><account_name>`.
+A robot account name follows the format `<prefix><account_name>`.
 If you use the search function on this page, you only need to search for the account name without the prefix.
 * Enabled status shows if an account is enabled or disabled.
 * The number of projects an account is associated with.
 To see a full list of the projects an account is associated with, click on the **Project(s)** link.